A Place for Mom

 Our free tool provides options, advice, and next steps based on your unique situation.

-Prepare for pre-flight screenings
+4. Be prepared for pre-flight screenings

-The TSA, which screens all airline passengers, has established a special set of procedures for screening people with disabilities and their mobility aids, devices, and other medically necessary supplies.
+As part of the TSA’s security and safety measures, all travelers must undergo pre-flight screenings.
+The TSA has established a special set of procedures for screening people with disabilities and their mobility aids, devices, and other medically necessary supplies.
 When planning how to approach TSA for seniors, there are a few things you’ll want to keep in mind.

-Security screening for seniors
+Security screening for seniors with disabilities or medical conditions

+For travelers with disabilities, medical conditions, or who are 75 or older, some of the screening procedures may look different.[01]
 For instance, travelers with medical devices that are unsafe to go through the metal detectors will need to alert the TSA agent assisting them.
 The agent will then utilize alternative methods, such as hand-wanded scanning, to screen appropriately.

 TSA officers have to screen mobility devices like canes, walkers, and wheelchairs.
 It is important to let the agents know if your loved one is unable to stand or walk on their own so they can screen them appropriately.
 If a pat-down screening is needed, they have the option to request that it be done in a private area.

-Senior travelers that are 75 or older are eligible for some forms of expedited screening.
+Senior travelers who are 75 or older are eligible for some forms of expedited screening.[02]
 Jackets and shoes can remain on during the screening process, but if the alarm sounds, shoes may need to be removed.
-If additional screening methods are necessary for travelers 75 and older and they are unable to remain standing the option to request a seat during this portion of the screening is available to them.
+If additional screening methods are necessary for travelers 75 and older and they are unable to remain standing, the option to request a seat during this portion of the screening is available to them.

 Lastly, you’ll want to be conscious of how you pack your medications and other medically necessary liquids, gels, and aerosols in your carry-on.
 The TSA requests that you inform the TSA officer that you have medically necessary goods prior to your screening so they can proceed accordingly.
 If you’re flying with TSA Precheck, some additional exemptions apply.
 Learn more about the TSA’s special procedures when screening medications, medically necessary equipment, and 3-1-1 liquid exemptions so you can pack them appropriately.

-Book an accessible place to stay
+5. Book an accessible place to stay

 • Are there parking spots available that are close to the entrance?
 Do they need to be reserved?